 We use timber as a raw material primarily for wooden furniture, but also for catalogue paper.
 Although e-commerce is now the main source of retail revenue, many customers still use the catalogues as a source of inspiration.

 It is important to us that the Otto Group only permits the use of tropical timber if it is FSC®-certified and a valid FSC® certificate can be presented.

 With its Furniture Strategy the Otto Group aims to completely switch its range of wooden furniture to FSC®-certified articles by 2020.
-With over 21,000 articles in 2015, the share of furniture made from FSC-certified wood has risen to 43% at the Otto Group – a remarkable 10 percent increase over the previous year.
-This means that over a five-year period, the share of sustainable furniture in the Group’s overall assortment has more than quadrupled.
+With around 26,000 articles in 2016, the share of furniture made from FSC-certified wood has risen to 46% at the Otto Group – an increase by three percentage points compared to the previous year.
+This means that over a four-year period, the share of sustainable furniture in the Group’s overall assortment has almost doubled.

 The Otto Group has actively supported the FSC since the end of the 1990s, and has been an official member of the Forest Stewardship Council Germany since 2006.
 This year the Group celebrates the 10th anniversary of its membership.

 The Forest Stewardship Council (FSC) is an international non-profit, independent organisation that actively promotes responsible forestry and the conservation of biodiversity.